ng-Classic/ng-classic/aio/content/guide/dependency-injection-navtree.md

 Check out `Query`, `QueryList`, `ViewChildren`, and `ContentChildren` in the [API Reference](api).

 There is no public API for acquiring a parent reference.
-However, because every component instance is added to an injector's container, you can use Angular Classicdependency injection to reach a parent component.
+However, because every component instance is added to an injector's container, you can use Angular Classic dependency injection to reach a parent component.

 This section describes some techniques for doing that.